ASNeG/OpcUaWebServer/docs/source/1_getting_started/overview.rst

 packets are transferred from the WebGateway to binary :term:`OPC UA` packets and sent directly to the assigned :term:`OPC UA` server.
 A separate configuration for the WebGateway is not necessary.
 As an advantage, all :term:`OPC UA` service functions of an :term:`OPC UA` server can be used directly from the web application.
-However, the :term:`JSON` interface functions are a little bit complex than with the WebSocket Server model.
+However, the :term:`JSON` interface functions are more complex than with the WebSocket Server model.
 The use of the Web Gateway component is optional.

 **OPC UA Client** is used for communication with one or more :term:`OPC UA` servers.